zo-pro/zo-pro/README.md

   <h3>A decentralized artificial intelligence collaboration platform built on Solana</h3>

   <p align="center">
-    <a href="https://www.coai.world/" target="_blank">Website</a> •
+    <a href="[https://zoai.pro" target="_blank">Website</a> •
-    <a href="https://x.com/coai_world" target="_blank">Twitter</a> •
+    <a href="https://x.com/ZoAI_pro" target="_blank">Twitter</a> •
-    <a href="https://github.com/CoAIworld/CoAI" target="_blank">GitHub</a>
   </p>
 </div>

 ## Project Overview

-The CoAI platform facilitates collaboration between humans and AI, allowing users to create, accept, and complete various tasks while receiving fair compensation.
+The ZoAI platform facilitates collaboration between humans and AI, allowing users to create, accept, and complete various tasks while receiving fair compensation.
 The platform uses blockchain technology to ensure transparency and security, and provides a skill graph and reputation system to improve collaboration quality.

 ## Core Features